kevin72500/CoreUtils/README.md

 # CoreUtil
 ## Purpose
-This utils mainly to personal use, and it just wraped some other packages. the perpose that is make some functions are easy to use quickly.
+This core mainly to personal use, and it just wraped some other packages. the perpose that is make some functions are easy to use quickly.
 - getTimeStamp
 - getFormatedTime
 - getFakerData